-We’re delighted that this haiku is featured in Haiku Dialogue: Haiku Prism – White, Troutswirl, The Haiku Foundation Blog, 20 May 2020.
-A very big thank you to guest editor Tia Haynes and post manager Lori Zajkowski for putting this edition together.
+This haiku was first published in Haiku Dialogue: Haiku Prism – White, Troutswirl, The Haiku Foundation Blog, 20 May 2020.
+A very big thank you to guest editor Tia Haynes and post manager Lori Zajkowski for featuring my poem and putting this beautiful edition together.

 The return of the arctic winds inspired a number of poems, including Arctic Breeze on our sister blog Whippet Wisdom.